-Reporting on other information including the consolidated Annual Report
+Reporting on other information included in the Annual Report

 Management is responsible for the other information.
-The other information comprises the consolidated Annual Report, (but does not include the consolidated financial statements and our auditor's report thereon), which is expected to be made available to us after the date of this auditor's report.
+The other information comprises the Annual Report (but does not include the separate and consolidated financial statements and our auditor's report thereon).

 Our opinion on the consolidated financial statements does not cover the other information.